Peggy Noland: Clothing label

-Personal Style
+Style

 She is known for her distinctive hairstyles, which have changed over the years.
 Early in her career, the hair was shaved on top, while leaving the back and sides long.
 Before 2013, she had the sides and back shaved, wearing long hair on top.
-From 2013 until 2017, she only shaved the top bald.
+From 2013 until 2017, she only shaved the top bald, most times completely smooth with a razor.